rahultumma-algo/Repo-Manage/README.md

 ## Backend Details

 To learn about the project's backend, including technologies used and API documentation, check [backend.md](backend.md).
 This file provides insights into the backend architecture and how it interacts with other components.

+## Activity Flow Diagrams

+To understand activity flow diagrams and view an example diagram, refer to [diagram.md](diagram.md).
+This file explains the symbols used in activity flow diagrams and provides an illustrative example.

 ## Contributing